Does smoking cause throat cancer

 • A diet lacking in fruits and vegetables

-In order to diagnose throat cancer, your doctor may recommend:
+To diagnose throat cancer, your doctor may recommend:

 What can you do?

 Throat cancers are closely linked to smoking.
-Not everyone with throat cancer, smokes.
+Not everyone with throat cancer smokes.
 But if you do smoke, now is the time to stop because:

 • Smoking makes treatment less effective